 The labels used in the buttons and prompts supplied by ODK Survey are defined in the framework_translations sheet of the framework.xlsx file under config/assets/framework/forms/framework.xlsx Simply add your language code and translations to this sheet of this XLSX file and run XLSXConverter on it to enable support of your language across all of the built-in buttons and prompts within ODK Survey.

+Tip

+If you receive message about an error in the template after you have added an additional language, double check that all display columns in the framework and survey workbooks are translated for both the default language and the non-default language.
+The error often occurs if the column headers are wrong or not yet added, or if any of the questions are available in one language option and not the other.
+For example, in the Internationalization framework_translations Worksheet Example if the user_name asked “¿Cuál es su nombre?” in Spanish, but had an empty cell for the default language, we would get an error.